-To explore the challenge of hidden gifts for MARL we built a simple grid-world task where hidden gifts are required for optimal behavior \cite{chevalier2023minigrid}.
-We call it the Manitokan task, in reference to the inspiration we drew from the Manitokan practices of plains indigenous communities.
+To explore the challenge of hidden gifts for MARL we built a grid-world task where hidden gifts are required for optimal behavior \citep{chevalier2023minigrid}.
+We call it the Manitokan task, in reference to the "take what you need, leave what you don't need" inspiration from Manitokan of plains Indigenous communities.
 In the Manitokan task, two-or-more agents are placed in an environment where each agent has a ``door'' that they must open in order to obtain an individual, immediate, small reward.
 As well, if all of the agents successfully open their door then a larger, collective reward is given to all of them.
 To open the doors, the agents must use a key, which the agents can both pick up and drop.
 However, there is only a single key in the environment.
 As such, if agents are to obtain the larger collective reward then they must drop the key for others to use after they have used it themselves.
-The agents receive an egocentric, top-down image of the environment as their observation in the task, and they can select actions of moving in the environment, picking up a key, dropping a key, or opening a door.
-Since the agents do not receive information about other agents' actions, key drops represent a form of hidden gift -- which make the credit assignment problem challenging.
-In particular: \textbf{1.} there is no negative reward for holding the key, and \textbf{2.} dropping the key only leads to the collective reward if the other agents take advantage of the gift.
+The agents receive an egocentric, top-down partial image of the environment as their observation in the task, and they can select actions of moving in the environment, picking up a key, dropping a key, or opening a door.
+Since the agents do not have access to other agent's decision making process, key drops represent a form of hidden gift -- which make the credit assignment problem challenging.
+In particular: \textbf{1.} The task is fully cooperative so there is no disincentive for leaving the key, and \textbf{2.} dropping the key only leads to the collective reward if the other agents exploits the gift.